sidutoit/sidutoit/README.md

 # Hi there, I'm Simon 👋

-Currently applying my trade as a Software Engineer in the Cyber-Security space, at Phishfort.
+Currently I am the Takedown Team Lead, applying my trade as a Senior Software Engineer in the Cyber-Security space, at Phishfort.

 In my role at Phishfort, I take ownership of various systems, products, and features, including: